learn-co-curriculum/starkiller-api/README.md

-# README

 ## Starkiller End-All-Be-All API for Learning (on Learn)

-The goal of this API is to provide multiple endpoints for students to practice fetching data from.
+The goal of this API is to provide multiple endpoints for students to practice fetching and updating data from.
+The API is hosted [here](http://starkiller-api.herokuapp.com/).

 Domains:
 - College: has many ACappellaGroups